Television in Greece: The continuation of HD broadcasting and the closure of Mega

 Since early 2016, most Panhellenic networks began pilot high definition transmissions to a limited number of cities.

 By the end of the season, the channel Mega, the oldest privately owned national television station, stopped all live broadcasts, after a worker strike, due to its workers being unpaid for several months.
 The network continued broadcasting only reruns of old shows for more than two years, however, its ratings didn't hit the bottom.
 The network was forced to stop its transmission on 28 October 2018, at 02:08 am, after almost 3 decades from its launch.
 Viewers paid a tribute to the network at its final hours.
 Mega achieved a share of 17,5% (22,5% on 15–44 age group), one of the highest rating stations in the country at the time.
 By the end of 2019, Vaggelis Marinakis purchased the network's archives (programs, shows and footage) and logo.

 Rebranding of ERT HD

 On 9 February 2019, ERT renamed its HD channel into ERT Sports HD.
-Now its programs aim at sports broadcasting.
+Now its programs are aimed at sports.